Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/AuditApi.md

 let auditApi = new AuditApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
 If not supplied then the default value is 0.

-  'orderBy':  // Array<string> | A string to control the order of the entities returned in a list.
+  'orderBy':  //  | A string to control the order of the entities returned in a list.
 You can use the **orderBy** parameter to sort the list by one or more fields.

 Each field has a default sort order, which is normally ascending order.
 Read the API method implementation notes